 - Geranium arboreum

 - Brighamia insignis

 Best Hawaiian Flowers

-This page is devoted to genuinely unique Hawaiian flowers that cannot be found anywhere else.
+This page is devoted to unique types of Hawaiian flowers that cannot be found anywhere else.

 - It belongs to the myrtle family and is distantly related to cloves and eucalypti.

 - Ohia trees can differ in height from small bushes to towering forest trees.

 - These trees can be easily recognized by their grey, scaly bark and bright red flowers with extremely long stamens.

 - Ohia trees have a massive significance for local species, as well as members of aboriginal tribes of Hawaii.